 - To start, you’ll acquire a Certificate of Eligibility (COE) from the VA to determine what you qualify for, and if you will need to pay the VA funding fee to start the process

-- Once you’ve established your eligibility, you’ll be able to start the process of purchasing a home with 0% down payment
+- Once you’ve established your eligibility, you’ll be able to start the process of purchasing a home with no down payment

 - There are still closing costs and money that need to be available to set up your impound account, so be prepared for that